adrelanos/anon-meta-packages/README.md

 Qubes-Whonix-Default-Gateway.

-Only depends on whonix-gateway-shared-packages-shared-meta, because installing hardened-desktop-environment-essential-gui is not required in Qubes-Whonix.
+Only depends on whonix-gateway-shared-packages-shared-meta, because installing kicksecure-desktop-environment-essential-gui is not required in Qubes-Whonix.

 Do not remove.